 Some types of hi-fi equipment feel like they could last forever.
 A good turntable you picked up in the 70s, for example, could still be happily spinning records today.
 Other tech, such as your smartphone, is visibly overhauled year after year.

 Some products - streamers, for instance - are being made notably better.
 Even if, on the surface, it’s not immediately clear how.

 There’s no clear specification, beyond file compatibility, to draw comparisons between different models.
 That’s a lesson we learned after pitting Bluesound’s Node 2 – a streamer that been around since 2015 – against 2017’s Arcam rPlay.

 The Node 2, in fact, has gone up in price since we first tested it – from £430 to £500.
-The rPlay, meanwhile, started out at £400 but is now available for more like £330.
-That’s now a significant difference, and one that could end up being a deciding factor in its own right.
+The rPlay, meanwhile, started out at £400, had a temporary price drop to £330, and has now settled back at its original price.

 At first glance, there aren’t too many differences between the two streamers.
 Both boast a similar set of features, both are used in pretty much the same way.

 In fact, people who want to move their music from their computer to a dedicated NAS unit, and require a good streamer to act as middleman, won't be able to tell which is the better streamer simply by looking at the specifications.